USS Picuda: Pacific War

 Picuda got underway from Pearl Harbor for her first war patrol on 17 February, setting course for waters off the Caroline Islands, and entering her designated patrol area on 29 February.
-In an area not far from Truk, she sank 2672-ton ex-gunboat Shinyo Maru on 2 March, going deep to evade a string of 15 depth charges dropped by searching corvettes.
+In an area not far from Truk, she sank 2,672-ton ex-gunboat Shinyo Maru on 2 March, going deep to evade a string of 15 depth charges dropped by searching corvettes.
 On 18 March, Picuda changed course to patrol along the Saipan-Palau shipping lanes.
 She scored hits on a large enemy tanker that afternoon but was held down by two destroyers while the target escaped.
-She was off Yap Island a few minutes after midnight of 19 March, and sent 1504-ton freighter Hoko Maru to the bottom with two torpedo hits.
+She was off Yap Island a few minutes after midnight of 19 March, and sank 1,504-ton cargo ship Hoko Maru with two torpedoes.

-Eleven days later she closed two freighters under escort of two destroyers off the western coast of Yap Island and let go five torpedoes at the largest merchantman.
-The first hit stopped the target dead in the water and a second torpedo tore off the port quarter capsized the 5873-ton cargo ship Atlantic Maru.
+Eleven days later she closed two cargo ship under escort of two destroyers off the west coast of Yap Island and let go five torpedoes at the largest merchantman.
+The first hit stopped the target dead in the water and a second torpedo tore off the port quarter capsized the 5,873-ton cargo ship Atlantic Maru.
 Two destroyers came down the torpedo tracks to hover over Picuda and she was shaken by 26 exploding depth charges before she escaped.
 With only one torpedo worth firing she returned to Midway Island on 5 April.
 Upon completion of her refit, she took aboard student officers and men for indoctrination training exercises off Midway, from 28 to 30 April.
 Three days later she formed a wolf-pack with submarines Perch and Peto.

 Picuda put to sea from Midway with the wolf-pack 4 May to conduct her second war patrol in waters off Formosa.
-On 22 May, she sent four bow shots streaking to sink 1200-ton river gunboat Hashidate.
-She also severely damaged 3172-ton cargo ship Tsukauba Maru with the same salvo.
+On 22 May, she sent four bow shots streaking to sink 1,200-ton river gunboat Hashidate.
+She also severely damaged 3,172-ton cargo ship Tsukauba Maru with the same salvo.
 The latter enemy was polished off by land-based aircraft from the United States Army Air Corps the following day.
 On 2 June, Picuda closed a convoy of twelve ships hugging the coast of Formosa.
 After sending her contact report to the other submarines of her wolf-pack, she slipped between two of the three leading escorts and pressed home an attack on a large tanker.
 Three hits were heard as all escorts made for Picuda.
-She skillfully maneuvered clear and sustained no damage from the many depth charges which exploded on all sides and above from eight enemy vessels during the next hour.
+She maneuvered clear and sustained no damage from the many depth charges which exploded on all sides and above from eight enemy vessels during the next hour.
 She continued to patrol the Formosa coast until 4 June then passed off Batan Island and eastward of the Nansei Shoto to a point northward of Chichi Jima by 14 June.
 Two days later she pointed her bow for Midway where she arrived 22 June.
 She put to sea the next day to arrive at Pearl Harbor 27 June.
 After the end of the second war patrol, Raborn was replaced as skipper of Picuda by Commander Glynn R. Donaho.